Zakaria-BMD/Zakaria-BMD/README.md

 **I am very curious to discover new technologies and solve problems and call on my creativity**

-- 🔭 I’m currently looking for intern internship in embedded systems
+- 🔭 I’m currently looking for internship in embedded systems
 - 👯 I’m currently working on 🤖 MusicCategoryIA and ⚡ SmartElectricCounter
 - 🌱 I’m currently learning Angular, D3.js and Bootloader Programming